Follow the steps below to create and use an Acquisition Form on your website:

 - Popup: Appears as light boxes on the web page when a user is browsing the site.

-- Enabled: The form is embedded within the website and normally present at the footer.
+- Enabled: The form is embedded within the website and is normally present at the footer.

 Next, choose your form’s display and behavior options.